lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 ---------------------------------------------------------------------------------------------------------------------------------------

 Normal asynchronous handler accepts a strict bytestring and returns a lazy bytestring.
-Its type exactly corresponds to that of handlers exported with *ngxExportIOYY*.
-Request body handlers require the request body chunks in their first parameter.
+Its type exactly corresponds to that of the handlers exported with *ngxExportIOYY*.
+Request body handler additionally accepts request body chunks in its first parameter.

 Unlike synchronous handlers, asynchronous per-request handlers are *eager*.
 This means that they will always run when declared in a location, no matter whether